All the Things She Said: Music video

+Synopsis

 The music video opens with a panning view of a fence and people with umbrellas on the left, eventually zooming out on an audience looking through it in the rain.
 Both Volkova and Katina are then shown singing to the track in Catholic school uniforms.
 Throughout the majority of the visual, the girls are featured performing erratic behaviour, which includes them banging against a fence, yelling for help towards the audience, and occasionally laughing at them.
 While continuing to sing to each other during the second chorus, they subsequently start to kiss, and the audience slightly stares at their actions.
 Following this, several members of the public start to talk to each other, whilst a shot with the camera looking up Volkova's skirt and exposing her underwear is shown during the process.